inmanta/inmanta-core/docs/quickstart.rst

     cd tutorial-vagrant
     vagrant up

 Vagrant will set up the Inmanta server and two VM's to experiment on.
-The server itself will also be used as the developer machine.
 When vagrant is ready, you should be able to open the dashboard at http://127.0.0.1:8888.

 To get a shell on the Inmanta Server: